winleafs/Winleafs/README.md

 ## Troubleshooting
 If you are experiencing problems, try deleting the settings file from %appdata%/Winleafs.
 Note: this removes all settings and schedules.
 Otherwise, you can create an issue [here](https://github.com/winleafs/Winleafs/issues/new/choose) and we will get back to you as soon as possible.

+### Connection issues
+Try the following if Winleafs has trouble locating your panels:

+- Make sure your PC is on the same 2.4 Ghz network as your panels.
+- Double check if mDNS is enabled.
+[See this link for instructions](https://superuser.com/questions/1330027/how-to-enable-mdns-on-windows-10-build-17134).

 ## Projects and APIs used

 - [Icanhazip](http://icanhazip.com) To retrieve your IP address